Seventeen years ago last month, I walked into the CareerBuilder.com headquarters in Reston, VA thinking it'd be another ordinary day at work.

-I made a conscious decision to lessen my attachment to material possessions in favor of saving for future travel experiences.
+I consciously decided to lessen my attachment to material possessions to save for future travel experiences.

 The Saving Years

-Four months after I was laid off, I got a new job as a Customer Service Rep at a healthcare startup for the same salary I was previously being paid (an entry level amount of $35,000).
+Four months after being laid off, I got a new job as a Customer Service Rep at a healthcare startup for the same salary I was previously paid (an entry-level amount of $35,000).

-By keeping my rent low, I was able to save more as I earned raises and a promotion at work.
+By keeping my rent low, I could save more as I earned raises and a promotion at work.

-During this time, I limited short-term travel because I was saving long term for something big.
+I limited short-term travel because I was saving long-term for something big.

-That said, in 2004, my mom suggested I go on a vacation.
-She mentioned Costa Rica, specifically.
+In 2004, my Mom suggested I go on a vacation, and she mentioned Costa Rica specifically.

 I'm glad I took her advice because that 18-day backpacking trip in 2005 reminded me of why I was saving in the first place.

-It was also my first time backpacking in Latin America, my first time hiking through a cloud forest, and my first (and only) time jumping off a 30-foot waterfall.
+It was my first time backpacking in Latin America, hiking through a cloud forest, and my first (and only) time jumping off a 30-foot waterfall.

 Belize and Guatemala

-The following year, I budgeted for another 18-day trip, this time to Belize and the Tikal ruins in Guatemala.
+I budgeted for another 18-day trip to Belize and the Tikal ruins in Guatemala the following year.

 I found paradise on Caye Caulker and had some thrills in the jungle on the mainland.

 These trips cost money, of course.
-However, the overall impact on my savings was small versus the amount of enthusiasm they gave me to keep saving for my 'round the world trip.
+However, the overall impact on my savings was small versus the enthusiasm they gave me to keep saving for my 'round the world trip.